Antarctica - A White Christmas

 After beginning your adventure in Chile's capital, Santiago, you'll embark your ship for the cruise of a lifetime across Antarctica – the last continent virtually untouched by humans.
 You'll cross Drake Passage, sail amongst magnificent fjords and see spectacular wildlife.
 If you're hoping for a Christmas to remember, this is it.

-Look for the when you're browsing our website, this indicates when you book that departure it’s guaranteed to depart as promised, regardless of how many people are booked.
+Look for the when you're browsing our website - this indicates when you book that departure it is 100% guaranteed to depart as promised, regardless of how many people are booked.

 GUARANTEED PRICE MATCH

 We’re confident our holidays offer the best prices around, so if you find an identical holiday cheaper, not only will we match it we’ll also give you an extra £100 towards another trip.

 Just You Tour Manager as your host

 Return flights from Heathrow with Norwegian Air & internal flights

 2 nights in a 5-star hotel plus 2 nights in flight

 40 meals: 14 breakfasts, 12 lunches, 14 dinners

 Tour of Santiago